Applies from Wed 29 Dec 2021, 4.54pm to Thu 30 Jun 2022, 4.55pm. Last reviewed: Tue 18 Jan 2022, 1.42pm.

 Other planned events: 1080 pest management program

-NSW National Parks and Wildlife Service (NPWS) is conducting a baiting program using fresh meat, manufactured baits and CPEs containing 1080 (sodium fluoroacetate) poison for the control of wild dogs and foxes.
-The program will be ongoing and continuous from Monday 19 April to Tuesday 19 October 2021.
+NSW National Parks and Wildlife Service (NPWS) is conducting a baiting program using fresh meat, manufactured baits and CPEs containing 1080 (sodium fluoroacetate) poison for the control of foxes and wild dogs.
+The program will be ongoing and continuous from Saturday 1 January through to Thursday 30 June 2022.

 - Conjola National Park

 There will be signs at all baiting locations.

 Domestic pets are not permitted in NSW national parks and reserves.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs in the vicinity must be restrained or muzzled and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

 Penalties apply for non-compliance.
 For further information call the NPWS Nowra area office on 02 4428 6300.